 The National Park Visitor Centre is well placed to start your walk and provides parking (there are additional parking fields staggered up the road adjacent to Haytor).
 From here, enjoy a short stroll up to Haytor, which is a popular spot amongst both rock climbers and walkers.
 If you’re able, scramble up the rock formation and enjoy views across both Dartmoor and the South Devon coast.

 From Haytor there are various paths leading onto moorland should you wish to extend your walk.

 This famed beauty spot is located near to the historic village of Widecombe-on-the-Moor with its popular pubs, The Old Inn and The Rugglestone Inn.
 Why not build up an appetite exploring Haytor before indulging in a delicious pub meal, which always tastes better after a long walk!

-Venford Falls is one of Dartmoor’s most hidden gems, located in a secluded spot near Venford Reservoir – it is so secluded that many people that visit the reservoir don’t even know there are waterfalls nearby.
-To find Venford Falls, you really need to head off-the-beaten track…
+Venford Falls is one of Dartmoor’s most hidden gems.
+Located in a secluded spot near Venford Reservoir many people that visit the reservoir don’t know there are waterfalls nearby.
+To find Venford Falls, you’ll need to head off-the-beaten track…

 Arriving at Venford Reservoir from Ashburton, you will approach the reservoir and see a car park on your right.
 Do not park at this car park, instead, continue driving until you see a second car park on the right-hand side and park there.